Dipo-Jaiye/ZuriSimpleCRUD_API/README.md

 2. Can create an entry (/api/data/create) POST
 All fields as in the model are required.
+When any fields outside those specified are sent in the request, an error is returned.
 On successful creation, the result data object has _id and __v fields in addition to the name, country and email fields

 3. Can read all entries (/api/data) GET